Dr. Andreas Klinke

-Dr. Andreas Klinke is a Professor in Environmental Policy at the Environmental Policy Institute at the Memorial University of Newfoundland, Grenfell Campus, since September 2011 and is currently the Director of the Environmental Policy Institute.
-He was previously the head of a social science research group on governance at the Aquatic Research Institute of the ETH-domain in Switzerland from 2006 to 2011 and lecturer for risk management at King’s College in London 2004-2006.
-Prior to this he was a research associate at the Center of Technology Assessment in Stuttgart, Germany, and at the German Scientific Advisory Council on Global Change.
-Andreas Klinke has a master degree in political science and sociology from the University of Stuttgart.
+Dr. Andreas Klinke is a Full Professor in Political Science with a special focus on Environmental Policy at the Environmental Policy Institute (EPI), School of Science and Environment, Grenfell Campus.
+He joined Memorial University of Newfoundland (MUN) in 2011.
+Currently, he is the Director of the EPI and the Chair of the Master Program Environmental Policy (MAEP).
+He is also engaged in the PhD program in Transdisciplinary Sustainability (TRSU) at Grenfell Campus.
+In addition, he is an external member of the Center of International Development and Environmental Research at the University of Giessen in Germany.
+He was previously the Head of the Social Science Research Group on Governance at the Aquatic Research Institute of the ETH-domain in Switzerland from 2006 to 2011 and Lecturer for Risk Management at King’s College in London 2004-2006.
+Prior to this, he was a Research Associate at the Center of Technology Assessment in Stuttgart, Germany, and at the German Scientific Advisory Council on Global Change.
+Andreas Klinke has a master degree in political science and sociology from the University of Stuttgart, Germany.
 He received his doctoral degree in political science at the Darmstadt University of Technology, Germany.
-His doctoral thesis analyzes the public deliberation and participation on the Great Lakes regime between Canada and the USA, which has been published as a monograph under the title “Demokratisches Regieren jenseits des Staates.
-Deliberative Politik im nordamerikanischen Große Seen-Regime” in 2006.

 Methodological Cosmopolitanism: Exploring Cosmopolitan Governance of Global Oceans